Employers must make sure that their employees are registered in the correct category, or categories, of registration for the work that they do.

 A key consideration for employers in determining whether an employee must be registered, is the role that the individual is actually doing, rather than their job title.

 The employer is legally responsible for ensuring that only registered practitioners are employed to do the work specific to their category of registration, as well as the registrant themselves.
+This includes those employed through private supply teaching agencies, or, on freelance contracts (for example, individuals delivering sports or music lessons).

 Where are your employees working?